 Some believe if a positive Brexit deal is made, the demand will grow leading to rising in prices in 2019, where buyers and sellers can witness supercharged property markets in some areas.

-There are hopes in the markets that the UK will depart with a positive deal, which could have a positive impact on the market overall.
+There are hopes in the property markets that the UK will depart with a positive deal, which could have a positive impact on the market overall.
 Some sellers are holding their property to release after a positive Brexit deal to get better prices.
-In case of a strong deal, the confidence of buyers will get an upward trend and increased number of transactions will take place as the demand from buyers will grow leading to increasing in rates.
+In case of a strong deal, the confidence of buyers will get an upward trend and increased number of transactions will take place as the demand from buyers will grow leading to an increase in rates.

 Revenue decreased in Q3

 Government revenue through stamp duty fell in Q3 2018 by a tenth as per treasury reports where the reduction in stamp duty for the first-time buyer has been a key reason for low revenue on sales.
 The HMRC claimed the revenue generated through property sale was £2.347 billion and the number of property that paid stamp duty fell to 279,500 from 302,700.
 To a certain extent, it happened due to the devotion of stamp to Wales.
 Revenue from stamp duty had tripped in years since 2008-2009 to £9.3bn (2014-2015), while, the forecasts by Office for Budget Responsibly claim the revenue for 2018-2019 may be £1 billion.
-The new taxation rule has benefited properties in the lower price band but the super priced properties ( worth over £3m) will have to pay £273,750 in stamp duty.
+The new taxation rule has benefited property in the lower price band but the super priced property ( worth over £3m) will have to pay £273,750 in stamp duty.
 HMRC said 58,000 first-time buyers benefited from the relief and saved over £142m in Q3.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).